mazenanter/ai_tennis/README.md

-# AiTennis 🌤🎾
+# Ai Tennis 🌤🎾

-**TennisWeather** is a Flutter app designed to help tennis players determine whether the weather conditions are suitable for playing on the court.
+**AiTennis** is a Flutter app designed to help tennis players determine whether the weather conditions are suitable for playing on the court.
 The app uses artificial intelligence (AI) to analyze weather data based on the user's geographic location and provides accurate recommendations.

 ## Demo Video 🎥
 Watch the demo video to see how the app works: [Click here to watch the video](#)